solar panel installation on roof

 Refer a more in-depth article for roof preparation here.

-Step 2: Choose the Right Solar Panels for Your Home
+How to Choose the Best Solar Panels for Your Home

 Consider the following parameters while selecting the solar panels:

-Step 3: Calculate How Many Solar Panels You Need
+How Many Solar Panels Do You Really Need?

 Once you’ve decided which panels to go with, next step is to calculate how many panels you need to install.
 Check below points: